 “UNITE Club of the Year” winners for the 2018-19 school year have been selected.
 Each of the 10 winning clubs were chosen for their outstanding efforts and accomplishments as submitted in a scrapbook showing their activities, service projects, and mentoring activities completed by club members throughout the school year.

-These winning clubs will be presented a trophy and are eligible for an additional $500 in funding during the 2019-20 school year:
+These winning clubs were presented a trophy and were eligible for an additional $500 in funding during the 2019-20 school year:

 - Belfry Elementary School (Pike County)

 - James D. Adams Middle School (Floyd County)

 - Mountain View Elementary School (Leslie County)

 - Rockcastle County Middle School (Rockcastle County)

 2019-20 UNITE Clubs of the Year winners will be announced soon.